-Overall, the primary menu trend for 2020 that we’re seeing (and loving) is that inclusivity is everything.
+Overall, the primary menu trend that we’re seeing (and loving) is that inclusivity is everything.
 Event planners shouldn’t be afraid to step out of their comfort zone, ask the chef questions, push for creativity and try something new.
 Here are a few of the latest menu trends we’re seeing in meeting and event planning.

 Menu Trends to Serve up at Your

 Take your F&B up a notch and deliver your ideal selection of palate pleasers.
-Opt for a hotel, caterer or restaurant that offers completely customizable menus, presenting a golden opportunity for creativity and even more specific tailoring to your attendees.
+Opt for a hotel, caterer, or restaurant that offers completely customizable menus, presenting a golden opportunity for creativity and even more specific tailoring to your attendees.
 Aim for food choices that reinforce your event theme, speak to your participant personas, or authentically celebrate a destination.
 Aside from enriching your guest experience, the ability to carefully customize a menu can also mean a more strategic use of your spend.

 Smell, Savor, Sip & See

 Nothing creates a premium vibe like a well-designed, experiential food event at your meeting.
-Think sushi stations, MOET champagne vending machines, donut walls and fashionable food trucks.
+Think sushi stations, MOET champagne vending machines, donut walls, and fashionable food trucks.
 Foodie shows like Top Chef and world-class events like the Food & Wine Classic in Aspen have made the concept fashionable, but their staying power is simply this – food can be full-sensory fun.
-On a large or small scale, creating beautiful and innovative food stations allows guests to experience diverse flavors and is a sure way to offer something for everyone – delicately arranged doughnut walls, sizzling tacos, steaming dumplings, wine tastings and more.
+On a large or small scale, creating beautiful and innovative food stations allows guests to experience diverse flavors and is a sure way to offer something for everyone – delicately arranged doughnut walls, sizzling tacos, steaming dumplings, wine tastings, and more.

 Up the Energy